ExtraHop/metalsmith-sitemap/README.md

 Some values can also be set on a file-to-file basis from a file's frontmatter, the options are:

 * `canonical`: will override the filename used to generate the url.
+The path is relative to the hostname.
 * `changefreq`: will override any other settings for `changefreq` for the current file.
 * `lastmod`: will override any other settings for `lastmod` for the current file.
 * `priority`: will override any other settings for `priority` for the current file.
+* `private`: will exclude the file from the sitemap when set to true.

 For example: